ffabionski/opawrapper-statemanager/README.md

 # OPA-WRAPPER STATE MANAGER

-This is a simple GO wrapper around OPA, that
+This is a simple Go wrapper around OPA!
+It allows saving the state of evaluated rules written in Rego.

+More precisely it saves the ***state** composite value of Rego, in the **datastore** server

 1 - Run the **datastore**: